Will the High-Tech Cities of the Future Be Utterly Lonely?

 Give me a sufficiently complex AI that can be set to be as subservient as I like and I'd absolutely choose a factory build over Nature's own.
 And I can guarantee you I'm not alone in that.

 AI (if we ever figure it out) is a serious danger to the continuation of our species, and not because it'll result in robots rising up against us.
-It will simply take our jobs and be our friend while we lay
+It will simply take our jobs and be our friend while we lay about not breeding new generations of ourselves.

 lack of socialization: evolutionary disadvange (Score:2)